 - muscle cramps

 You may have extra calcium through a drip if this happens.

 You have a general anaesthetic when you have stem cells collected from your bone marrow.
 This means you are asleep and can't feel anything.
-You have this procedure in theatre.
+You have this procedure in an operating theatre.